How to Prevent a Miscarriage

 It's also important for any woman who may suffer from a chronic health condition to take extra special care of herself.
 Women with high blood pressure should start checking their pressure at home and discussing medication changes with their doctors.
 Also, women with diabetes should check their blood sugar several times a day and adjust their insulin or oral medications as needed.
 Finally, pregnant women should treat any bacterial or viral infections.
 Some viral infections, like chlamydia or herpes, can determine if baby will be born vaginally or via Caesarean section.

-For more information on miscarriages, follow the links on the next page.
+For more information on miscarriages, follow the links below.